 This fascinating and spiritual journey kicks off on the banks of the Ganges, in the sacred city of Varanasi: the ghats – hundreds of stone steps flanking the riverbank – are an incredible sight, particularly at sunrise when thousands of pilgrims bathe in the spiritually cleansing waters.
 From Varanasi fly to Agra, home of the world’s favourite monument to love; the Taj Mahal.
-You’ll then continue to the Pink City of Jaipur, in the heart of Rajasthan – here, the charming Samode Haveli will be your base whilst exploring highlights such as Amber Fort, the City Palace Museum, and the Hawa Mahal.
+You’ll then continue to the Pink City of Jaipur, in the heart of Rajasthan.
+The charming Samode Haveli will be your base while exploring highlights such as Amber Fort, the City Palace Museum, and the Hawa Mahal.

-This evening, you’ll check-in to the delightful Chonor House for a three night stay.
+This evening, you’ll check-in to the delightful Chonor House for a three-night stay.
 A small friendly hotel of just 11 rooms, Chonor House has a wonderfully distinct Tibetan influence, with the décor in each bedroom depicting one aspect of Tibetan life in bold murals.
 There is a library, comfortable lounge and restaurant serving huge portions of delicious Tibetan, Indian and continental food (we’d recommend the Thenthuk; a traditional Tibetan noodle soup).
-Chonor House is not a luxury property, but it’s incredible energy and location – right opposite the Dalai Lama’s residence and monastery – make it a very special place.
+Chonor House is not a luxury property, but it’s incredible energy and location – right opposite the Dalai Lama’s residence and monastery – make it an exceptional place.

 Later this evening, you’ll be met by your guide to explore the spectacular Golden Temple at night, during the Putting to Bed ceremony.
 A unique and colourful ceremony, this daily ritual of putting the Holy Scripture to bed is a sight not to be missed on a visit to Amritsar.
 The temple is home to the Adi Granth, or Original Holy Book which is a collection of hymns of the great saints.
-The book is a focus of devotion and during the day is kept in the Hari Madhir Sahib and is returned to the Akal Takhat every evening at around 9.15pm in winter and 10.15pm in the summer.
+The book is a focus of devotion, and during the day is kept in the Hari Madhir Sahib.
+It is returned to the Akal Takhat every evening around 9.15 pm in winter and 10.15 pm in the summer.
 The Putting to Bed ceremony was the highlight of our recent stay in Amritsar, you can read more about it by clicking here.

 Later pay a visit to Jallianwala Bagh, a memorial to more than 1000 demonstrators who were killed or injured when the British, under the command of General Dyer, opened fire on them in 1919.